fpdevil/rise_of_machines/LogisticRegression.md

 Where `p` and `q` are related to each other as `p + q = 1` or `q = 1 - p`.

-Mathematically,  `Bernoulli Distribution` is the probability distribution of random variable *X* having rhe `probability density function` defined as below:
+Mathematically,  `Bernoulli Distribution` is the probability distribution of random variable *X* having rhe `probability mass function` defined as below:

 - __X__ takes two values `0` and `1`, with probabilities `p` and `1 - p`.
 That is
 ![e13]
 for `0 < p < 1`

-- Frequency function which is the closed form pf probability density function is written as
+- Frequency function which is the closed form pf probability mass function is written as
 ![e14]

 With this, we can express the assumptions made earlier in more compact form as